 Skopje is the capital and largest city of the Republic of Macedonia.
 Skopje is a modern city and a centre for metal-processing, chemical, timber, textile, leather, and printing industries.
 Industrial development of the city has been accompanied by development of the trade, logistics, and banking sectors, as well as an emphasis on the fields of culture and sport.
 Macedonia is in South Eastern Europe, north of Greece.
 Warm, dry summers and autumns; relatively cold winters with heavy snowfall.
 Mountainous territory covered with deep basins and valleys; three large lakes, each divided by a frontier line; country bisected by the Vardar River.
 The official language is Macedonian.
 It is part of a Slavic group of languages similar to Serbian and Bulgarian, and is written in the Cyrillic script.
 The majority speak Macedonian, many younger members of ethnic minorities, particularly Albanians, either do not speak it well or choose not to for political reasons.
 Many street signs are in both the Cyrillic and Latin scripts.
 In areas where Albanians constitute an ethnic majority, signs are in both Macedonian and Albanian.
 Visitors may find it useful to familiarise themselves with the Cyrillic alphabet.
 English is the most widely spoken foreign language, followed by German, French, Russian, Italian and Spanish.
 The main religions are Christianity, Islam.
 The economy of Macedonia has undergone considerable economic reform since independence.
 The country has developed an open economy with trade accounting for more than 90% of GDP in recent years.
+The security risk for expatriates in Macedonia is low.
+Risks include protest action, organised crime and ethnically-motivated tension and violence.
 The population in Skopje is 0.668 Mil (2014 est.), while the inflation rate is -1.1% (2014 est.).

 Cost Of Living